Elevation: 9,554 ft

 This peak is not in the book.
 Published November 2020

 Lupine Mountain is the only named peak on a long ridge line extending north from Antelope Pass.
 This climb is part of a four-peak adventure that includes Peak 9579, Lupine Mountain, Peak 9699, and Peak 9781.
 Do not attempt this ridge traverse on a windy day.
 USGS Shelly Mountain

 Same as for Peak 9579.
 This is the second leg of a four-peak journey that begins at Antelope Pass.

 From the 9,260-foot connecting saddle with Peak 9579, scramble north along the rocky ridge to reach the rocky summit of Lupine Mountain.
 If you skirt the right/east side of the rocky ridge outcrops, the difficulty of this climb is only Class 2.
 The summit of Lupine Mountain has triangulation posts, wiring, and cairns as well as a USGS benchmark in a nearby ground boulder.
 It also has a large summit cairn.

 North Ridge, Class 3

 From the summit, downclimb a large buttress (Class 3) at the top of the north ridge to reach much easier terrain.
 After this buttress, there are no more rocky outcrops on the ridge.
 Drop to a minor saddle that is the connecting saddle between Lupine Mountain and Peak 9699 to the north.
-This concludes the second leg of today’s 4-peak journey.
+This concludes the second leg of today’s four-peak adventure.
 Peak 9699 is up next.